 Coverage-based data content structure

 S-100 also defines imagery, gridded and coverage data as feature-oriented data.
 In the simplest form, an image or any set of gridded data can be considered as a single feature.
 Thus, Application Schema rules for feature data also apply to imagery and gridded data.
-However, care must be taken to ensure that the Application Schema accurately defines the Imagery and Gridded Data Spatial Schema in accordance with S-100 Part 8, clause 8-6; and the Gridded Data Spatial Referencing as defined in clause 8-8.
-If the product contains a series or set of images or gridded data sets, then the Application Schema defining the spatial relationships should be defined as specified in S-100 Part 8, clause 8-7.
+However, care must be taken to ensure that the Application Schema defines the coverage types in accordance with S-100 Part 10c (‘data coding formats”), which limits the permitted coverage types to a subset of those defined in the underlying ISO standard.

+For coverage data products, the attributes of geographic feature classes defined in the Application schema are mapped to values records in the coverage encoding described in Part 10c.

+Information types and associations are not used in application schemas for coverage data products.

+Complex attributes are not used except potentially with a single coverage type (“feature oriented regular grid”) and then only to describe the “feature attribute table” (this is still being discussed as of August 2025).

 Data product format